 While many clinical trials are being augmented to meet the needs of both patients and pharmaceutical companies, the long-term viability has many unanswered questions.
-As such, industry stakeholders are rapidly exploring avenues to help bring ease and quick response to the challenges seen with the forced early
+As such, industry stakeholders are rapidly exploring avenues to help bring ease and quick response to the challenges seen with the forced early adoption.

-The benefits of transitioning to a clinical trial virtual trial model versus a traditional clinical model are many with few downsides for both the stakeholder and the patients.
-The challenges associated with remote clinical trials include:
+The benefits of transitioning to a virtual clinical trial model versus a traditional clinical model are many with only a few downsides for both the stakeholder and the patients.

 Ways to continue patient engagement standards

-- Adherence to patient-participation objectives
+Adherence to patient-participation objectives

-- Staying on track to meet trial completion dates
+Staying on track to meet trial completion dates

-- Adverse reactions and reporting
+Adverse reactions and reporting

-- Vulnerable populations such as elderly, children, and non-English speakers
+Vulnerable populations such as elderly, children, and non-English speakers

 Data Capture Proficiency

-The ability to capture data in real-time is an added plus to remote monitoring.
+The ability to capture data in real time is an added plus to remote monitoring.
 The complexities of navigating contracts, adverse reporting, recruitment, remote management, and EMR all rest neatly in arms of sophisticated technology.

 This comes down to being able to merge data mining capabilities alongside otherwise missing data points.
 Data integration software can plug-in environmental factors, EMR, and patient reporting in real-time.
 This gives stakeholders the ability to leverage data capturing at the highest level of accuracy possible.